I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 Why S3 Vectors Was Chosen

-Let's compare common vector store options for RAG:
+Let's compare it with common options for RAG vector stores.

 |---|---|---|

-OpenSearch Serverless (Classic, not NextGen) that's compatible with Knowledge Bases incurs hourly charges for at least the minimum OCU, which can easily reach hundreds of dollars per month for testing purposes.
-S3 Vectors charges only for what you use, making it perfect for PoCs and internal tools with small document sets.
-You do need to understand that hybrid search is not available and there is higher latency compared to OpenSearch, but at the stage of just trying things out quickly, you don't need to be too worried about that.
+OpenSearch Serverless for Knowledge Bases (Classic, not NextGen) incurs hourly charges for the minimum OCU, which can easily run into hundreds of dollars per month for testing purposes.
+S3 Vectors charges only for what you use, making it perfect for PoCs or internal tools with a small number of documents.
+However, you should be aware that hybrid search is not available and there is more latency compared to OpenSearch, but if you're just at the stage of trying things out quickly, you don't need to be too concerned about that.

 In this case, S3 Vectors is used as the backend for Bedrock Knowledge Bases.
-By querying through the Retrieve API, we take advantage of managed features like document ingestion and vector conversion, while keeping vector store costs limited to S3 Vectors pay-as-you-go pricing.
+Since queries are made via the Retrieve API, you can leverage managed features such as document syncing and vector conversion, while keeping vector store costs limited to S3 Vectors' pay-as-you-go pricing.

 Building Knowledge Base + S3 Vectors with CDK